swarnalekhya/healthcare-sql-project/README.md

 ### Comorbidity Heatmap — Which diagnoses appear together most often?
 ![Comorbidity Heatmap](comorbidity_heatmap.png)

-> **Finding:** Type 2 Diabetes co-occurs most frequently with Heart Failure and Acute MI — consistent with national comorbidity data showing diabetes as a primary driver of cardiovascular complications.
+> **Finding:** Type 2 Diabetes most frequently co-occurs with Acute MI (I21.x) and  Pneumonia (J18.9), each sharing 4 admissions — consistent with national data showing diabetes as a driver of both cardiovascular and infectious complications.

 ---

 ### Patient Risk Scatter Plot — Outlier patients by admissions, LOS, and diagnosis complexity
 ![Patient Risk Scatter](patient_risk_scatter.png)

 > **Finding:** High-risk patients cluster in the top-right quadrant — high admission frequency combined with long average stays.
-These patients share high-acuity primary diagnoses (Heart Failure, COPD, Acute MI) and represent the highest utilization burden.
+These patients are concentrated in high-acuity conditions such as Heart Failure, COPD, and Acute MI, and represent the highest utilization burden.

 ---

 ### Length of Stay Outlier Detection — Spread within each department
 ![LOS Box Plot](los_outlier_boxplot.png)

-> **Finding:** Neurology and Internal Medicine show the widest LOS spread, with statistical outliers representing stays more than 1.5× the interquartile range.
-These cases likely indicate complications, social determinants of health barriers, or discharge planning delays.
+> **Finding:** Neurology and Internal Medicine show the widest length-of-stay spread, indicating higher case complexity and variability.
+Longer stays may reflect complications, social determinants of health barriers, or discharge-planning delays.

 ---